A young woman holding her jaw in pain from a retainer causing her problems.

 Insurance is a great way to transfer financial risk; and when it comes to retainers that must sometimes be worn for years, there is a strong possibility that you will need a costly replacement retainer at some point in the future.
 But just how much do retainers cost to replace?
 The cost to replace a retainer can vary based on many factors, including the type of retainer, your geographic location, and whether or not you have retainer insurance coverage.
 Due to the high retainer cost without insurance, it would be wise to invest in retainer insurance from the get-go to avoid incurring unnecessary financial burdens in the future.

-Orthodontist Near Me
+Find an Orthodontist Near Me

 If you’re looking for a top-notch orthodontist and access to financial plans for your dental and orthodontic needs, check out Smile Generation.
 With flexible financing options and a dental plan to meet your needs and those of your loved ones, it’s the perfect place to find the right orthodontist and financial solutions that work for your unique situation.
-Or if you're just looking for a dentist try out Find a Dentist Tool.
+Or if you're just looking for a dentist try out Find a Orthodontist Tool.

 Find your trusted, local dentist today!